101045330/e6-2/docs/terms.md

 ## 1. Acceptance of Terms

-By accessing and using [Website Name], you agree to comply with these Terms.
+By accessing and using [ACME Company] (https://acmecompany.com), you agree to comply with these Terms.
 If you disagree with any part, you may not use our site.

 ## 2. Use of Website